-particular, no former British colony now has a civil law system11 and no French (or other continental European) colony now has a common law system.
-There are, however, two groups of countries for which legal origin and colonial history do not coincide perfectly: (1) Countries with French civil law which were not colonized by France, and (2) Former British colonies with legal systems which contain elements of both common and civil law.
-We can exploit these two groups to investigate whether legal origin or colonial history is more relevant for post-colonial development
+As explained above, former colonies generally received their legal system from the country that colonized them, meaning that colonial and legal origin overlap.
+In particular, no former British colony now has a civil law system and no French (or other continental European) colony now has a common law system.
+There are, however, two groups of countries for which legal origin and colonial history do not coincide perfectly: (i) countries with French civil law that were not colonized by France; and (ii) former British colonies with legal systems containing elements of both common and civil law.
+We can exploit these two groups to investigate whether legal origin or colonial history is more relevant for post-colonial development.

-Our coding of legal origin relies on a review of all the standard sources.12 The main difference between our and La Porta et al.'s (2008) legal origin coding is the classification of some jurisdictions as "mixed," which we exploit for the test discussed in subsection 2 below.
+Our coding of legal origin relies on a review of all the standard sources.
+The main difference between our and La Porta, Lopez-de-Silanes, & Shleifer's (2008) legal origin coding is the classification of some jurisdictions as "mixed," which we exploit for the test discussed in subsection 2.1.2. below.
 That subsection also discusses mixed jurisdictions in greater detail.
-Our coding also differs for five other countries, although those differences are only relevant to the regressions using dependent variables other than GDP growth 1960-2007, because that dependent variable was not available for these five countries.13 The results of all our tests, except those relying on comparisons between mixed and common law countries, are unaffected if we use the coding of La Porta et al. (2008).
+Our coding also differs for five other countries, although those differences are only relevant to the regressions using dependent variables other than GDP growth 1960-2007, because that dependent variable was not available for these five countries.
+10